simonelnahas/savant-ide/README.md

 - [ ] Additional unit tests.
 - [ ] Account-to-account transfers of ZIL.
 - [ ] Multi-contract calls.
-- [ ] 'REPL' mode that behaves like our IDE, for full control over parameters.
+- [ ] 'REPL' mode that behaves like the IDE, for full control over parameters.
 - [ ] Adjustable block height increment speed.

 ## Contributing

-We welcome contributions/critiques of the code.
-If you wish to contribute, please submit a PR and we will be happy to review and merge it if it meets our requirements.
+Contributions/critiques are welcome.
+If you wish to contribute, please submit a PR.